 You can catch a glimpse of Small House living in this short video:

 By de-institutionalizing care, the Small House concept of skilled nursing is creating a healthcare future that people are excited about.
-And there are measurable health advantages.
-Studies show that people living in a Small House generally experience:
+Residents and their families have cited health advantages such as:

 - Higher quality of life

 - Renewed appetite